-Most regional demand-driven models (e.g. Export base, Keynesian multiplier, Input-Output) view the economy in terms of two parts, exogenous and endogenous.
-Exogenous variables in these models are taken to be independent of the level of activity of the relevant economy; endogenous variables are primarily driven by the overall level of income or activity within the economy.
+Most regional demand-driven models (e.g. Export base, Keynesian multiplier, Input-Output) make a crucial distinction between, exogenous and endogenous expenditures.
+Exogenous expenditures in these models are taken to be independent of the level of activity of the relevant economy; endogenous variables are primarily driven by the overall level of income or activity within the economy.
 Specifically demand for intermediate inputs and often consumption demand are taken to be endogenous.
-Other elements of final demand (exports, government expenditure, investment) are taken to be exogenous.
+Other elements of final demand (exports, government expenditure, investment) are taken to be exogenous6.
 There is then a clear causal pathway from exogenous to endogenous expenditure.